 Prohibits the park owner from entering a purchase agreement to sell or convert the park to another use for 45 days, except that they can enter an agreement to sell the park to the residents of the park if the residents of the park can make an offer to meet the cash price and other terms and conditions of the sale.
-This section requires the park owner to negotiate in good faith and to allow the representative a reasonable period to access the information necessary to make a decision about the purchase of the manufactured home park.
+Requires the park owner to negotiate in good faith and to allow the representative a reasonable period to access the information necessary to make a decision about the purchase of the manufactured home park.

-This section requires the representative to obtain a bond to compensate the park owner if the park ultimately sells for less than the original offer, and requires the representative to certify the property will say a manufactured home park for ten years.
+Requires the representative to provide ten percent of the offer price as earnest money to compensate the park owner if the park ultimately sells for less than the original offer, and requires the representative to certify the property will stay a manufactured home park for ten years.